Search results for

 What to look for in a good budget camera phone

-The budget camera phones we listed above are great options, but we can understand if you still have some doubts.
+The budget camera phones we list here are great options, but we can understand if you still have some doubts.
 There’s a world of possibilities out there.
 Let’s help you further with some indications of what you should look for in the best budget camera phones.

 • How many cameras do you need?
 There’s a popular trend in which smartphone makers slap as many cameras onto a phone as possible to make you think it’s better.
 You might find four lenses on a $300 device, but you may never use them all, and they may not hold a candle to a pair of higher-quality shooters.
 No matter what, you can ignore devices that pass off macro cameras and depth sensors as extra lenses to fill space.
-A good ultrawide camera can replace a macro, and depth information rarely requires its own sensor.
+A good ultrawide lens can replace a macro one, and depth information rarely requires its own shooter.

 • What type of cameras do you need?
 Picking up from the point above, it’s good to consider the kind of images you want to capture.
 If you’re into landscapes, you might want a sweeping ultrawide lens to bring in every last detail.
 However, you might find yourself looking for a telephoto lens if you’re hoping to capture some wildlife.
 Or maybe you are into macro shots, in which case you should look for a good macro camera, but these are rare in smartphones.

-• Megapixels aren’t everything: Just like the fact that four cameras aren’t always better than three, 108MP isn’t always better than 12MP.
+• Megapixels aren’t everything: Just like the fact that four cameras aren’t always better than three, you also shouldn’t focus on looking for a high-megapixel camera phone.
+We would consider these phones with 50MP sensors or higher.
+That said, 108MP isn’t always better than 12MP.
 Many cameras with massive megapixel counts bin down to smaller images by default, while some 12MP lenses take advantage of larger sensors for excellent results.
 Google stuck with a 12.2MP primary sensor for years before adopting (and binning) a higher-resolution sensor for the Google Pixel 6 series.

 • Do you want manual controls?
 If you’re coming from the world of DSLRs or mirrorless cameras, you might like a little more control in your life.
 Some phones offer in-depth apps that let you tweak settings like white balance and exposure compensation.
 If none of those terms sound familiar, you might be after a device with a more straightforward setup.
 For example, the Google Pixel 8 lets you control portrait mode and a few basic effects, but limits your manual power in favor of the Tensor processing smarts.
 If you’d rather do it all yourself, the Sony Xperia 1 V is a perfect example of a mighty manual setup.
 Alternatively, you can take a look at our guide to shooting manual.